elnormous/HTTPRequest/README.md

 # HTTPRequest

-HTTPRequest is a class for making HTTP requests
+HTTPRequest is a single-header library for making HTTP requests.
+You can just drop it in your project and use it.

 Usage:
 ```